Does it often seem that these two terms – startup vs. small business – are used interchangeably?

 Without equity, you are left with 3 options to finance your business – debt, personal finances, and revenue.

-Debt is great when you need quick liquidity, but it won’t sustain your business forever.
+Debt financing options (like small business loans) are great when you need quick liquidity, but they won’t sustain your business forever.

 Your personal finances might work for a little while, especially if you are bootstrapping your business with a job on the side.